pmccaffrey6/immunoinformatics_platform/containers/discotope_11/README.md

 For example:

-`sudo docker run --rm -v $PWD:/discotope_in discotope:latest -f /discotope_in/discotope-1.1/test/1z40.pdb -chain A > out.txt`
+`sudo docker run --rm -v $PWD:/discotope_in discotope:latest -f /discotope_in/discotope-1.1/test/1z40.pdb -chain A > /discotope_in/out.txt`